dipanshu-tiwari/mini-processes-shell/README.md

 # 🐚 Mini Shell (Process-Based Shell)

 This is a lightweight shell implemented in C that supports basic command execution and parallel processing using the `&` operator.
-The shell demonstrates low-level process handling using `fork()` and `execvp()` and includes a custom error handler.
+The shell demonstrates low-level process handling using `fork()` and `execv()` and includes a custom error handler.

-***

 ## 🚀 Features